-For most students, Swan Reach Primary School will store student medication in the First Aid room where a wall mounted, locked medication safe is available if needed, or in the fridge in the staff room if refrigeration is required..
+For most students, Swan Reach Primary School will store student medication in a locked box in the first aid room.

-The principal may decide, in consultation with parents/carers and/or on the advice of a student's treating medical/health practitioner:
+The Principal may decide, in consultation with parents/carers and/or on the advice of a student's treating medical/health practitioner:

-that the student's medication should be stored securely in the student's classroom if quick access might be required

-- to allow the student to carry their own medication with them, preferably in the original packaging if: - o the medication does not have special storage requirements, such as refrigeration - doing so does not create potentially unsafe access to the medication by other students.
+- that the student's medication should be stored securely in the student's classroom if quick access might be required - to allow the student to carry their own medication with them, preferably in the original packaging if: - o the medication does not have special storage requirements, such as refrigeration. - doing so does not create potentially unsafe access to the medication by other students.